DFHack/dfhack/docs/plugins/stockpiles.rst

     :tags: fort design productivity stockpiles

 Commands act upon the stockpile selected in the UI unless another stockpile identifier is specified on the commandline.
+See `gui/stockpiles` for an in-game version of this tool.

 You can also specify hauling route stops to import and export "desired items" configuration.